QINQINKONG/PyWBGT/README.md

 ****
 ### How to use the Jupyte notebooks
-Before using the Jupyter notebook, users will be able to run the Jupyter Notebooks without installing any package by themselves.
-If users want to run the notebooks or use our code in their personal environment, they can either place the ```.so``` shared object file under their personal directory, or compile the code using setup tools (to get the shared object file) by themselves.
-The following command can be used for compiling Cython source file:
+Before using the Jupyter notebook, users need to install dependent Python packages listed in `environment.yml`.
+Users should be able to import our WBGT module in Python implementation if they put `.so` file under their directory.
+If that does not work, users can compile Cython source files themselves with the following command:
 - for Intel compiler:
   - `LDSHARED="icc -shared" CC=icc python setupWBGT.py develop`;
   - `LDSHARED="icc -shared" CC=icc python setupcoszenith.py develop`